 We are situated in a lovely position adjacent to the village green.
 The oldest part of the school dates from Victorian times, but over the years, extensive additional accommodation has been added.
 A large-scale building project finished September 2015 providing us with an additional classroom, a drama/multi-purpose studio, an extended library facility, new focus rooms for individual learning needs and much-needed roof repairs.
 Whilst we look like a small village school from the front aspect, we actually extend back a long way and most visitors are surprised by our size.

-A covered play area with a large courtyard joins the old and new sections of the school and provides semi-sheltered play space for foundation stage and key stage 1 children; this area will be completely renovated in September 2017 thanks to the amazing fund raising efforts of our PTA and community.
+A covered play area with a large courtyard joins the old and new sections of the school and provides semi-sheltered play space for foundation stage and key stage 1 children; this area was completely renovated in September 2017 thanks to the amazing fundraising efforts of our PTA and community.

-Behind the KS2 classes we have a large playground, extensive grassed areas incorporating playing fields and a large wildlife area with an enclosed pond, allotment, garden and a bird look out.
-Whilst a wonderful nature area in its own right, it will 'house; our Forest School from September 2017.
+Behind the KS2 classes we have a large playground, extensive grassed areas incorporating playing fields and a large wildlife area with an enclosed pond, allotment, garden and a bird lookout.
+Whilst a wonderful nature area in its own right, it also houses our Forest School (started September 2017).
 The PTA are very active in the school and have funded many ‘nice to haves' including two outside gazebos on the field for outside picnics, shade cover and story time.